by Debbie "The Rat Lady" Ducommun

 Buying Cages

 It can be difficult to find good rat cages for sale.
-Some ferret cages can work for adult rats, but smaller rats can usually get through the bars.
+Some ferret cages can work for adult rats, but smaller rats can sometimes get through the bars.
 Rabbit cages can work, but they usually have wire bottom floors, which aren’t recommended for rats.
 See if the wire floor can be removed.

 Most large commercial cages are quite expensive, although if they are well made, they can last for many years and therefore can be a good investment.
 However, it is also fairly easy to make your own cage and much less expensive.
 You will find several different plans for making your own cage on our website.